Oriented embedding functors of tori as homogeneous spaces: The case of a LG ring

 Denote by $G//G$ the adjoint quotient.
-We use now Chevalley's theorem \cite{L2} in this setting $u: T/W(T) \simlgr G//G$.
-Away of type $A_{2n}$, we can deal with the Steinberg cross section $c: G//G \to G$ of the quotient map $G \to G//G$ \cite[th.
-5.7]{L2}; in that case we can associate to an element $x \in (T^{reg}/W(T))(S)$ the semisimple regular element $g =c( u(x)) \in G(S)$ giving rise to the maximal $S$--subtorus $T_x=C_G(g)$ of $G$.
-The following generalizes to the semilocal setting a result of Gille-Raghunathan \cite{Gi2004,Rg}.
+We use now Chevalley's theorem \cite{L2} in this setting $u: T/W_G(T) \simlgr G//G$.
+Away from type $A_{2n}$, we can deal with the Steinberg cross section $c: G//G \to G$ of the quotient map $G \to G//G$ \cite[th.\ 5.7]{L2}; in that case we can associate to an element $x \in (T^{reg}/W_G(T))(S)$ the semisimple regular element $g =c( u(x)) \in G(S)$ giving rise to the maximal $S$--subtorus $T_x=C_G(g)$ of $G$.
+The following generalizes to the LG setting a result of Gille-Raghunathan \cite{Gi2004,Rg}.

-\begin{stheorem} Let $S$ be a semilocal scheme which is a finite field or whose residue fields (at maximal ideals) are infinite.